treasure-data/treasure-boxes/scenarios/cdp_campaign_management/README.md

 Specify a timezone here if you wish to base the timezone other than the one defined in the WF schedule.
 This timezone mainly affects the time range for the daily summary.

-#### user_id

-(required)

-This is a common user identifier for all `activations`, `clicks`, and `conversions` tables.
-Essentially, this is a user identifier that exists in the master table.

-If this user_id is an e-mail address, it may be a `NULL` value in some records.
-In that case, it will not be measured correctly, and the `user_id` should be specified for which all records have a value, such as member_id.

 #### ps

 (required)